-The budget exceeded actual governmental expenditures primarily because aquascaping expenditures were less than anticipated.
+Actual expenditures exceeded the budgeted amounts primarily because NPDES program cost expenditures were more than anticipated.

-The September 30, 2018 budget was amended for increased road and bulkhead improvements.
+The September 30, 2020 budget was amended for maintenance costs and storm drain cleaning that were more than originally anticipated.

 Economic Factors and Next Year's Budget